KarolinaGroszewska/AND102-BitFit/README.md

 ## Notes

-I had a tough time with the settings in Room and setting the appropriate version and dependencies – the errors I was receiving were not really the errors I had which made it a lot harder to debug.
-I also ended up resubmitting and changing the project GIF slightly to show off scrolling of the application
+I had a hard time understanding some of the Fragment concepts, and working with incorporating new concepts into the already existing application.
 ## License

     Copyright [2024] [Kari Groszewska]